0xKarl98/sonobe/CHACHA20_SOLIDITY_INTEGRATION.md

 - Nova folding scheme is perfectly compatible with ChaCha20 Noir circuits
 - Decider proof generation and verification functions properly
 - Solidity verifier framework is ready
-- Performance is excellent with 3x improvement over traditional Noir
+- Performance is comparable to traditional Noir with unique folding advantages

 This integration solution provides a powerful approach for efficiently verifying complex cryptographic computations on blockchain.